Los Angeles, CA

 E-Commerce Platform

-Checkout system for one of Europe’s largest e-commerce platforms.
-Thousands of daily transactions, 1M+ users.
+Checkout for one of Europe's largest ecommerce players - thousands of orders a day, 1M+ users.

-1.5 years on the team where every change touched real money.
-Small decisions had a way of becoming expensive ones.
+1.5 years on a team where every deploy touched real money.
+Small calls had a way of turning into expensive ones.

 ReactReduxStripeREST APIsTypeScript